fiwippi/tanuki/README.md

 - Make the UI more mobile friendly, e.g. so the modal loads in the centre of the phone screen
 - Full well formatted documentation for Go + Javascript
 - Single shareable modal class where esc key causes it to disappear
-- Encapsulate retrieval and automatic generation of thumbnail if it doesn't exist into one function so that the API that the gin router acesses is simpler
-- Clean up DB API by not returning an error for all functions since some don't need to
 - Progress bar when uploading covers
 - Use validators for binding
-- Only include script src files where needed

 ## Changelog
 ### [0.4] - 2021-07-30